 PPE stands for Personal Protective Equipment used to protect individuals against one or more health or safety hazards in a workplace, home, or in public setting.
 PPE equipment is imperative for first responders, health care professionals, and those assisting in the public health industry to protect them from the illnesses, diseases, or hazards they are trying to fix.
-PPE can be used to describe gear protecting workers on construction sites, road work, utility work, and any other industries requiring their staff wear protective clothing due to inherent hazards on the job.
+PPE can be used to describe gear protecting workers on construction sites, road work, utility work, and any other industries requiring their staff to wear protective clothing due to inherent hazards on the job.

 What is PPE?

-PPE examples include, gloves, masks, gowns, helmets, aprons, shoes, goggles, respiratory devices, and any kind of clothing or equipment you wear in your place of work.
-Some examples include face masks for surgeons, helmets for construction workers, gloves for dentist, goggles for lab technicians, or ear protection for mill workers.
+PPE examples include gloves, masks, gowns, helmets, aprons, shoes, goggles, respiratory devices, and any kind of clothing or equipment you wear in your place of work.
+Some examples include face masks for surgeons, helmets for construction workers, gloves for dentists, goggles for lab technicians, or ear protection for mill workers.
 These are just some of the many types of PPE these professionals need to wear in order to safely avoid the hazards inherent to their workplace.

 Why is PPE important?